YassinEldeeb/fire-framework/PERSONAL_JOURNEY.md

 I went on a trip for a week on a $1000 daily budget.
 And wow! was it fun?
 Yes, very fun, to be specific it was the costly once in a lifetime physical experiences I have had, and not the luxerious living.
 I stayed at the best most expensive hotels, the tallest hotel in the world, I ate out every single day, and every single meal.
 I went to the most expensive 5-stars restaurants costing $200-500 for a single person's 5-10 course meal, been to the very top of burj khalifa, took premium taxis everywhere I went.
 Went sky-diving, went deep diving in the deepest pool in the world, took a kite surfing course, had the best spa/massage/sauna sessions every day.
 Went luxury shopping in the biggest mall in the world "The Dubai Mall". so was it fun? yeah. but was it worth 20-30x my daily expenses?
 Absolutely not!!

 So, lessons learned.
-Living a very luxurious life is not really that fun, and is really not worth the cost.
-If you want to experience the true fun I had in Dubai on a luxerious lifestyle, just go on a 1 day transit skydiving or deep diving for a $800.
+Luxury living looks good on camera, but in reality is not really that fun, and is really not worth the cost.
+If you want to experience the true fun I had in Dubai on a luxerious lifestyle, just go on a 1 day transit skydiving or deep diving for $800.
 That's truly the once in a lifetime experiences you'll never forget and you'll forever remember.
 That's about 90% of the fun I've had, everything else, I got bored of it after the first or second day.

+Here are some pictures from that trip I mentioned.
+Remember, things always seem way better and cooler on camera, compared to how they are in reality.

 ![](./images/myself/restaurant.JPG)
 ![](./images/myself/meal1.JPG)